-Myanmar’s recent domestic reforms and improved relations with the United States, European Union, Japan, and the Association of Southeast Asian Nations (ASEAN) have opened the door for Myanmar to be an important regional player.
-The key—Myanmar’s foreign policy development and growing regional role—will not only have an impact on the country's own economic development but also have significant implications for the strength and coherence of ASEAN.
-As Naypyidaw prepares to serve as the 2014 chair of ASEAN, the time is ripe to find ways to support Myanmar’s re-emergence and to deepen understanding of the dynamic that will shape the country’s new foreign policy.
+Since 2011, Myanmar’s domestic reforms and improved relations with the United States, European Union, Japan, and the Association of Southeast Asian Nations (ASEAN) have opened the door for Myanmar to become an important regional player.
+Myanmar’s foreign policy development and growing regional role are affecting not only the country's own economic development but also the strength and coherence of ASEAN.
+Despite notable setbacks in Myanmar’s democratic transition, the country’s strategic and political outlooks continue to evolve.
+Understanding the domestic and regional dynamics that shape Myanmar’s foreign policy is critical to supporting its re-emergence as a responsible state.

 - An organized study tour of Myanmar by the project’s senior advisors to meet with government, business, and civil society stakeholders.
-This will lay the groundwork for the publication of a project report to support Myanmar’s 2014 chairmanship of ASEAN.
+This laid the groundwork for the publication of a of project report to support Myanmar’s 2014 chairmanship of ASEAN.

-- A public report rollout in Washington, D.C., will highlight the findings of the study trip and implications for U.S. policy.
+- A public report rollout in Washington, D.C., highlighting the findings of the study trip and implications for U.S. policy.

-- A workshop on the West Coast will provide a venue for scholars, civil society representatives, business leaders, and government officials to discuss Myanmar’s re-emergence.
+- A workshop on the West Coast to provide a venue for scholars, civil society representatives, business leaders, and government officials to discuss Myanmar’s re-emergence.

 NBR has identified the opportunities and challenges presented by Myanmar’s re-emergence and is providing recommendations for Myanmar, the United States, and other regional actors as Naypyidaw assumes a more prominent international role.
 This includes outlining specific steps the international community can take to facilitate Myanmar’s development of a capable foreign ministry, active civil society, and strong cohort of experts integrated into regional networks.